 Name Date Lab Day/Time

 1) Who doesn't have a grad de yet?
 Include Stude entName, Class and Grade e fields in the output.

 Field:

 Table: Students Students Students

 Sort:

-Show: ✓ ✓ ✓
+Show: $\checkmark$ ✓ ☑

 Criteria:

 or:

-How many records are retu e, Class and Grade fields in
+How many records are retu 2) Who has a last name be e, Class and Grade fields in

 Field:

-Table: Students Students
+Table: Students Students Students

 Sort:

-Show: Ø ✓ \square
+Show: ✓ ✓

 Criteria:

-or: